 Professor Steve Clifford’s team is looking at whether biomarkers – or ‘molecular fingerprints’ - in tumour samples could help determine what kind of treatment a patient should have.

 Our research in Newcastle

-We’re working in partnership with the Northern Institute for Cancer Research, Newcastle Hospitals NHS Foundation Trust, North of England Children’s Cancer Research Fund and the Sir Bobby Robson Foundation to help patients within the city, across the UK and around the world.
+We are working in partnership with the Newcastle University Centre for Cancer, Newcastle Hospitals NHS Foundation Trust, North of England Children’s Cancer Research Fund and The Sir Bobby Robson Foundation to help patients within the city, across the UK and around the world.

 We receive no government funding for our research.
 Our life-saving work relies on the money you give us.

 From cutting edge science and debunking myths to patient stories, read the latest news, analysis and opinion on our news site.

 Our strategy to beat cancer sooner

 Our vision is to bring forward the day when all cancers are cured.Our new strategy will give us the foundations we need to tackle the challenges ahead.